Harsha8691/MYPROJECT/README.md

 ## Installation

-1. Make a clone of the repository using the following commands: ``{bash git clone https://github.com/yourusername/bank-api.git cd bank-api {{{
+1. Make a clone of the repository

-2. Establish a virtual environment and activate it using the following commands: ```bash python -m venv venv source venv/bin/activate # On Windows, use `venv\Scripts\activate} {}
+2. Establish a virtual environment

 3. Install the necessary packages using the following command: pip install -r requirements.txt